 Where differentiation begins to kick in is how a company uses mass payments to offer other, often more profitable, services.
 Tipalti, for example, focuses on invoice finance and credit.
 Transpay white label’s its rails and Tradeshift is trying to solve the supply chain side.

 But are the specialists and generalists right to put so much energy into this space?

 Stay up to date on the International Payments Industry – Subscribe to FXC Intelligence’s Newsletter

 One question that’s important for understanding the current market dynamics is why have international payment companies only now begun jumping into the market?

 This stagnation may mirror the evolution of many gig platforms themselves, from domestically focused organisations to international companies.
 As these platforms have matured, they have expanded into new markets and hired foreign contractors.
-Other platforms such as Upwork and Fiverr have become increasingly popular for data gathering and basic research.
-This trend has been facilitated by countries such as India and the Phillippines which have large (and growing) contract workforces in place.
+Other platforms, such as Upwork and Fiverr, have become increasingly popular for data gathering and basic research.
+This trend has been facilitated by countries such as India and the Phillippines that have large (and growing) contract workforces in place.

 In turn, the expansion of gig platforms into international markets and the outsourcing of research and data tasks has created greater demand for international mass payment solutions.
 And because many of these platforms prioritise payment reliability and accuracy over FX cost, many international payment companies have sensed a lucrative opportunity.

 With the US at full employment and outsourcing becoming easier, the winds appear to be in their favour.
 But in a strange world of trade wars and tariffs, it hard to predict what might come next.